Program Goals and Objectives

 - Produce Athletic Trainers who are competent, independent, and critical thinkers, proficient in the care of the physically active

-- Provide mentorship and teaching opportunities for students to teach classmates
+- Provide mentorship and teaching opportunities for students to mentor classmates

 - Provide opportunities for critical analysis in developing plans of action for injury prevention, management and recovery